nismodao/wemo-switch/README.md

-# wemo-switch
-Channel for Belkin Wemo smart switch
+Voice recogintion client and server for wemo smart switches